D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - HTTPS
 - HTTP

-Which three ports should you configure in teh NSG configuration?
+Which three ports should you configure in the NSG configuration?

 - 3389
 - 21